deadlyvipers/dojo_rules/introduction.md

 Hello Dojo.
 My name is Joe and this is an introduction.
+My favorite Code School path is Javascript.